Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for direct detection

-where $\sigma^{\textrm{SI}}_{n}$ is the SI DM-nucleon cross-section at zero momentum transfer, $A$ the mass number of target nucleus and $F(E_r)$ the nuclear form factor.
-As can been seen from the above expression, SI differential cross-section introduces an additional factor of $v^{-2}$ within the integral of equation~\eqref{eqn:rate_dif}, which also appears in the case of spin-dependent (SD) interactions, however, this is not always true for more general scattering operators.
+where $\sigma^{\textrm{SI}}_{n}$ is the SI DM-nucleon cross-section at zero momentum transfer, $A$ the mass number of the target nucleus and $F(E_r)$ the nuclear form factor.
+As can been seen from the above expression, the SI differential cross-section introduces an additional factor of $v^{-2}$ within the integral of equation~\eqref{eqn:rate_dif}, which also appears in the case of spin-dependent (SD) interactions, however, this is not always true for more general scattering operators.
 In either case, on can factorize equation~\eqref{eqn:rate_dif} into a term determined by the specific particle physics model under consideration and an astrophysical factor which is a convolution of the process's velocity dependence with the DM distribution function.
-For SI and SD case the relevant integral take the following form~\footnote{Note that the definition of $g(v_\textrm{min})$ in equation~\eqref{eqn:g}, as well as $h(v_\textrm{min})$ in equation~\eqref{eqn:h}, differs from the one typically found in the literature by a factor of $\rho_\odot$.
-This is because in our approach the DM density and its velocity distribution are simultaneously inferred from the kinematic observations on the level of phase-space distribution and treating them separately would loosen constraining power of the data.}:
+For SI and SD case the relevant integral takes the following form~\footnote{Note that the definition of $g(v_\textrm{min})$ in equation~\eqref{eqn:g}, as well as $h(v_\textrm{min})$ in equation~\eqref{eqn:h}, differs from the one typically found in the literature by a factor of $\rho_\odot$.
+This is because in our approach the DM density and its velocity distribution are simultaneously inferred from the kinematic observations on the level of phase-space distribution.}:

-However, it is often desired to go beyond the simplest scattering operators since there are numerous other ways in which DM can couple to the nucleons.
-For this reason a fully general set of non-relativistic effective scattering operators has been assembled -- for their systematic treatment see~\cite{fitzpatrick_effective_2013,anand_model-independent_2013,dent_general_2015,bishara_chiral_2017}.
-It turns out that the leading order contribution to the differential cross-section can also be velocity independent, therefore, it is useful to additionally define:
+However, it is often desired to go beyond the simplest scattering operators since there are many other ways in which DM can couple to the nucleons.
+In order to address the wide range of possibilities, a fully general set of non-relativistic effective scattering operators has been assembled -- for their systematic treatment see~\cite{fitzpatrick_effective_2013,anand_model-independent_2013,dent_general_2015,bishara_chiral_2017}.
+For many phenomenologically interesting models the leading order contribution to the differential cross-section can also be velocity independent, hence, it is useful to additionally define: